-The Friends of Zion Graveyard have made great progress since their inauguration last May: they have secured funds to buy the land from the United Reformed Church, and have continued to clear the graves which had become buried in undergrowth.
+The Friends of Zion Graveyard have made great progress since their inauguration last May: they have secured funds and bought the land from the United Reformed Church, and have continued to clear the graves which had become buried in undergrowth.

 In the course of researching the Zion Congregational Church which stood on the site I’ve become fascinated by the history of the congregation, which stretches back almost continuously to the early history of Dissent in Sheffield.